skorupskyy/Shop/README.md

 # Shop

 ## Description
-Landing page for car dealership
+Landing page for car dealership.

 This will be the source code of the web application, which will provide a flexible and easy searching, ordering and purchasing of the desired goods or services.
 In the service, you can create an account, view and sort goods with the required characteristics.